 As the query above, this is a starting point; you will probably need to join to other DMVs and retrieve additional columns to help you find the queries to tune.

 A final method you can use to find execution plans is to set up an Extended Events session (or a Profiler Trace if you need to target SQL Server 2005 or older).
-In Extended Events, you capture either the query_pre_execution_showplan event or the query_post_execution_showplan event, to get respectively the estimated or the actual execution plan.
+In Extended Events, you capture either the query_pre_execution_showplan event or the query_post_execution_showplan event, to get respectively the execution plan only or the execution plan plus run-time statistics.
 The Profiler alternatives are the Showplan XML event respectively the Showplan XML Statistics Profile event.
 Regardless of whether you use Extended Events or Profiler, make sure to filter as effectively as possible to prevent the server from being slowed down by the overhead of capturing too many execution plans.